Managing Up: Upward Management Frameworks for Directors Navigating Volatile Founder-CEOs

 Protecting Your Team and Your Sanity

-• Build Peer Alliances: Do not operate in a silo.
-Align with fellow directors across Finance, Product, and HR to present unified fronts when pushing back on destabilizing directives.
+- Build Peer Alliances: Avoid operating in a professional vacuum.
+Proactively align with fellow directors across departments such as Finance, Product, Engineering, and HR.
+Presenting a unified front when collectively pushing back against destabilizing directives significantly amplifies your influence.

 References

-• Stanford Graduate School of Business: The Founder’s Dilemma (gsb.stanford.edu)
+- Stanford Graduate School of Business: The Founder’s Dilemma

-• McKinsey & Company: Leading through volatility: How to build operational resilience (mckinsey.com)
+- McKinsey & Company: Leading through volatility: How to build operational resilience

-• Forbes Business Council: How To Build A High-Trust Dynamic With A Visionary CEO (forbes.com)
+- Forbes Business Council: How To Build A High-Trust Dynamic With A Visionary CEO